What Membership Entails at Hope Works

 We believe these 7 commitments are the calling of every believer of Jesus Christ and

-- Being Born Again and Baptized - It is important that each member has trusted in Jesus Christ’s death and ressurection to forgive them of their sins, and as a result has committed their life to following after Him (Romans 10:9; 1 John 1:9; John 3:1-14).
+- Being Born Again and Baptized - It is important that each member has trusted in Jesus Christ’s death and resurrection to forgive them of their sins, and as a result has committed their life to following after Him (Romans 10:9; 1 John 1:9; John 3:1-14).

 - The New Testament establishes the practice of believer’s baptism.
 After an individual trusts in Jesus for the forgiveness of sins and commits their life to following him, they are called to publicly display their decision through baptism.
-Baptism does not save an individual, but is a symbolic, public proclamation of their decision of faith & followship in Jesus’ atoning work.
+Baptism does not save an individual, but is a symbolic, public proclamation of their decision of faith & fellowship in Jesus’ atoning work.
 The process of being submersed in water and raised again in the name of the Trinity, is symbolic of how, when we place our faith in Christ for the forgiveness of sins, our old-self is buried with Christ, our sins washed away, and we are raised to life as a new creature in Him (Acts 2:38; Acts 10:48; Romans 6:3-4; 1 Corinthians 12:13; Colossians 2:12-115).

 - Assembly: In Hebrews it says that believers should not forsake the assembly of the saints.
 At Hope Works this means committing to assembling on Sundays for worship, fellowship, and the teaching of God’s Word (Hebrews 10:24-25).
 Podcast, Television services, and small group bible-studies are not a replacement for the corporate assembly of the church family.

 - Personal Quiet Time: It is impossible for a believer to grow into a mature relationship with Jesus Christ without a daily commitment to spending personal time with Him in prayer and the study of His Word.
 Even Jesus himself drew away from the crowds to spend undivided attention with His heavenly Father (Mark 1:35).